 Remember that to log in to an instance, you must open the SSH port in the site's security group.

 - Copy or ftp the update's tar file to the SITEHOST instance.

 - After you apply the update to SITEHOST, apply it to the second machine, repeating steps 5 through 8.

 - If your site includes a PostgreSQL database cluster on SITEHOST or on EGDBHOST, upgrade your geodatabases.
-See Upgrade geodatabases in PostgreSQL in ArcGIS Enterprise on Amazon Web Services for instructions.
+See Upgrade geodatabases in PostgreSQL in ArcGIS Server for Amazon Web Services for instructions.